qyp9909/homepage/_pages/about.md

 I am conducting research in the field of **recommender systems**, specifically focusing on **generative recommendation models** and **sequential recommendation tasks**.
 If you are interested in any of my current or previous research and would like to collaborate or discuss further, please feel free to contact me at [qu@cmu.iit.tsukuba.ac.jp](mailto:qu@cmu.iit.tsukuba.ac.jp).
 You can find an overview of my work below.

-I am currently a third-year Ph.D. student in the [Doctoral Program in Intelligent and Mechanical Interaction Systems](https://www.imis.tsukuba.ac.jp/) at the Graduate School of Science and Technology, University of Tsukuba (筑波大学知能機能システム学位プログラム), under the supervision of Prof. [Hajime Nobuhara](https://researchmap.jp/read0102115?lang=en) (延原 肇).
-I also obtained my Master’s degree in the same program at the University of Tsukuba, where I began my research on recommender systems and deep learning.
+I am currently a Postdoctoral Fellow (part-time) in the [Doctoral Program in Intelligent and Mechanical Interaction Systems](https://www.imis.tsukuba.ac.jp/) at the Graduate School of Science and Technology, University of Tsukuba (筑波大学知能機能システム学位プログラム), working with Prof. [Hajime Nobuhara](https://researchmap.jp/read0102115?lang=en) (延原 肇).
+I received my Ph.D. and Master’s degrees from the same program at the University of Tsukuba, where I began my research on recommender systems and deep learning.
 Before coming to Japan, I completed my undergraduate studies at Jilin University, earning a bachelor's degree in Computer Science from the College of Computer Science and Technology.
-Now, I am a member of the Computational Intelligence and Multimedia Laboratory (計算知能・マルチメディア研究室).
+I am also a member of the Computational Intelligence and Multimedia Laboratory (計算知能・マルチメディア研究室).
 You can find more information on our lab homepage: [nobuharaken.com](https://nobuharaken.com/).

 My research interests include *recommender systems*, *explainable recommendations with NLG*, and *generative approaches for sequential recommendation*.

-### 🔥I am actively looking for positions as a Machine Learning Engineer, Research Scientist, or Data Scientist, where I can apply my expertise in recommender systems and machine learning!!!🔥

 # 📢 News
-- *2026.01*: &nbsp;🎉 A research paper has been accepted to ICASSP 2026.
+- *2026.01*: &nbsp;🎉 A research paper has been accepted to ICASSP 2026 (Oral).
 - *2025.04*: &nbsp;🎉 A research paper has been accepted to SIGIR 2025 (Full Paper Track).
 - *2024.12*: &nbsp;🎉 A research paper has been accepted to ICONIP 2024 (Oral).
 - *2024.04*: &nbsp;🎉 A journal paper has been accepted to IEEE Access.